JHart96/bison_examples/examples/binary_data.md

 calculating probability distributions over network centrality, and propagating network uncertainty into subsequent analyses.

+*Note: Many of the procedures presented here are stochastic, and plots and results may vary between compilations of this document.
+In particular, MCMC chains and model estimates may sometimes not be optimal, even if they were when it was originally written.*

 # Setup

 First of all we’ll load in Rstan for model fitting in Stan, dplyr for